 Reproductive Empowerment Project (REP)

-REP: Bringing Education and Contraception to Maine Organizations
+Bringing Education & Contraception to Maine Organizations

 In recent years, Maine has experienced a growing need for services that address the needs of women struggling with opioid addiction.
-With the help of funding from private donors, Maine Family Planning has had the unique opportunity to launch a brand new outreach program called the Reproductive Empowerment Program, or REP.
+With the help of funding from private donors, Maine Family Planning has the unique opportunity to launch a brand new outreach program called the Reproductive Empowerment Program or REP.

 Through the REP program, our team of Education Coordinators partner with organizations already working with women experiencing substance-use disorder and other life situations that may make accessing contraception challenging.
 These organizations include domestic violence programs, harm-reduction associations, and substance abuse treatment centers.
 The REP Education Coordinator collaborates with the organization’s staff to develop educational presentations on reproductive health, including contraceptive methods, harm reduction strategies, and STI/HIV prevention.
 The coordinator also provides confidential, on-site, one-on-one consultations with clients at these organizations.

-At the end of every consultation, the client can opt to be connected with a with a MFP Women’s Health Care Nurse Practitioner (WHCNP) via a secure, HIPPA-compliant video platform.
+At the end of every consultation, the client can opt to be connected with a MFP Women’s Health Care Nurse Practitioner (WHCNP) via a secure, HIPPA-compliant video platform.
 During this conversation, the WHCNP provides them with contraceptive counseling that can lead to prescription for, and immediate provision of, an oral or injectable birth control method.
 This method will be provided by the Education Coordinator and if a specific contraceptive is not immediately available, the coordinator will arrange to mail it to the client.
 The coordinator also provides optional risk assessments, STI/HIV testing, and pregnancy testing.

 Contraceptive Methods Consultation